 Hint: read our blog on diamond cut for more on that topic!

-The most popular diamond shape, round diamonds make up over 75% of all diamond purchases.
+The most popular of all diamond shapes, round diamonds make up over 75% of all diamond purchases.
 And for good reason - perfectly symmetrical with 57-58 precise facets, round diamonds are the sparkliest cut of them all and truly the LBD of diamond shapes.
 If you're looking for a timeless diamond shape that can be set in infinite ways, a round brilliant diamond may be for you.

 Learn more about round brilliant diamonds in our blog.